Luxsan-I/bookstore-lab/README.md

 ## Project Overview

 This projects create a Bookstore Management System using software engineering principles which includes encapsulation, immutability, defensive programming, and thorough testing.
-This projects provides too ways to mangage asort of books of both Array list and array.
+This projects provides too ways to mangage a set of books of both Array list and array.

 ## Architecture
 ```